recfab/repo42/recfab-net-sphinx/book/journals/2025/05/31/watching-severance.md

 - "His face looks like a donut" about Dylan #ShitMyPartnerSays
 - "This whole show is a liminal space " #ShitMyPartnerSays
 - Welp.
 Burt's ~~dead~~retired.
 Irving is not happy.
-- Holy shit his wife isn't dead!
+- Holy shit Mark's wife isn't dead!
 His wife is Ms. Casey! 😱
 - Seth Milchik is his full name.
 - Managers get last names and are not severed.
 Workers get first names and are.
 - Except Ms. Casey who has a last name and is severed and is "retiring".
 Her life has been 107 hours long.